RefresherTowel/docs/statement/index.md

 ### Do I need one `StateMachine` per object?

-Yes, that’s the intended pattern:
+Yes, that's the intended pattern:

-- In an object’s Create event: `state_machine = StateMachine(self);`
+- In an object's Create event: `state_machine = StateMachine(self);`
 - Then add states to that machine for that object.

-You *can* bind a machine to a pure struct if you’re doing headless logic, but “one object, one machine” is the most common.
+You *can* bind a machine to a pure struct if you're doing headless logic, but "one object, one machine" is the most common.

 ---